Tkrtt/dotfiles/README.md

   </picture>
 </a>

-You might be here looking for (Linux) rice reference or to (full?) replicate my personal configuration of my favorite Openbox Window Manager and several apps as well. :snowman:
+You might be here looking for (Linux) rice reference or to (fully?) replicate my personal configuration of my favorite Openbox Window Manager and several apps as well. :snowman:

 Most were written from scratch.
 Some details: